shawnjohnsamuel/udacity-sql-intro-notes/Udacity_SQL_notes.md

 - % is wild card
 - IN allows you to perform operations similar to using WHERE and =, but for more than one condition.
 - NOT is used with IN and LIKE to select all of the rows NOT LIKE or NOT IN a certain condition.
-- AND allssw you to combine operations where all combined conditions must be true.
+- AND allows you to combine operations where all combined conditions must be true.
 Has to contain independant logical statements.
 - BETWEEN is a cleaner version to avoid two AND statements when it's a range on the same column.
 - OR allows you to combine operations where at least one of the combined conditions must be true.